 “Naturalism” is a term that is applied to many doctrines and positions in philosophy, and in fact, just how it is to be defined is itself a matter of philosophical debate.
 Still, the overall landscape of naturalism can be surveyed, and that is what we will do here.
 This discussion will not present a defense or critique of one or another specific version of naturalism.
 Its aim is to characterize the broad range of views typically identified as naturalistic and to say something about what motivates them.
 It will also locate the debate about naturalism in the larger setting of philosophical inquiry and theorizing overall.

 Different periods in the history of philosophy exhibit different emphases in what are the most prominent and pressing concerns, and there are reasons why different issues are at the forefront at different times.
 In antiquity, basic questions about the constitution of reality motivated various conceptions about the material substance of things, about whether that substance is material, and about the relation between matter and whatever else might be constitutive of reality.
 Views ranged from variants of (recognizably naturalistic) materialism to those that included decidedly non-materialist and non-naturalist elements, such as Platonism and Aristotelianism.
-During the medieval period, debates over the status of universals and the nature of the intellect, the will, and the soul were especially central.
+During the Medieval Period, debates over the status of universals and the nature of the intellect, the will, and the soul were especially central.
 In large part, this had to do with their significance for issues in natural theology.
 Also, questions concerning the relation between soul and body and whether and how the soul survives the death of the body were prominent.
 This was because of their significance for the individuation of persons, the possibility and nature of immortality, and for the nature of providence.
 These families of issues were prominent in all three of the great Western religious traditions.
 They are though, enduring philosophical questions.
 Many of them have roots in the Classical tradition.

-In the early modern period debates about the respective roles of reason and the senses in knowledge were especially prominent.
+In the Early Modern Period debates about the respective roles of reason and the senses in knowledge were especially prominent.
 They had long been important, but there was a revived interest in skepticism and the possibility of knowledge.
 Also, debates concerning determinism and free will attained high visibility.
 In both cases, the explanation had to do, in part, with the impact of dramatic developments in scientific theorizing.
 Those developments led to large-scale revisions in the conceptions of many things, including human nature and human action.
 In the twentieth century a focus on questions of meaning and semantic issues played a role in many different philosophical movements (from logical positivism to ordinary language philosophy).
 It was widely thought that linguistic approaches might untie some age-old philosophical knots.

 The main problems of philosophy have not really changed over time, but there are differences in what motivates certain formulations of them and ways of addressing them.
-In recent philosophy, the methods and the results of the sciences are again playing an increasingly important role in motivating new philosophical conceptions, and indeed, overall conceptions of philosophy itself.
+Since the Early Modern Period, the methods and the results of the sciences are again playing an increasingly important role in motivating new philosophical conceptions, and indeed, overall conceptions of philosophy itself.
 Various versions and defenses of naturalism are currently at the center of many philosophical debates.
 Naturalism is a philosophical view, but one according to which philosophy is not a distinct mode of inquiry with its own problems and its own special body of (possible) knowledge.
 According to many naturalists, philosophy is a certain sort of reflective attention to the sciences and it is continuous with them.
 They maintain that this is so not only in the sense that philosophy’s problems are motivated by the sciences, but also in that its methods are not fundamentally distinct.
 It might be said that the sciences afford us a more systematic, rigorous, and explanatory conception of the world than is supplied by common sense.
 In turn, we might say that philosophy is motivated by, and remains connected to the scientific conception of the world.
 There may be ways in which the scientific conception dramatically departs from common sense, but it is rooted in experience and the questions that arise at the level of common sense.
 Similarly, according to many defenders of naturalism, philosophy is not discontinuous with science.
 While it attains a kind of generality of conceptions and explanations that is perhaps not attained by the special sciences, it is not an essentially different inquiry.
 There are no separate philosophical problems that need to be addressed in a distinctive manner.
 Moreover, philosophy does not yield results that are different in content and kind from what could be attained by the sciences.
 Thus, in being a view about the world, naturalism is also a view about the nature of philosophy.

 It is worthy of remark that while the sources of naturalism go back a very long way in Western philosophy, it has been especially prominent in philosophy in America.
 The pragmatist tradition, in which philosophers such as C. S. Peirce, William James, John Dewey, W. V. O. Quine, and Richard Rorty are key figures, has been crucial to the development of recent and contemporary naturalism.
 (There are other key figures in the American pragmatist tradition less clearly associated with its naturalist dimension.
 In recent years Nelson Goodman [1978; 1979] and Hilary Putnam are examples.)
 There is a naturalistic cast to a great deal of pragmatist thought in a number of respects.
 It regards the general skeptical problem in epistemology as less than genuine.
 (We will see the significance of this below.)
 It closely ties meaning to experiential consequences, and it closely ties truth to methods of inquiry and the practical consequences of belief.
 Also, it often emphasizes the public or social and non-a priori character of inquiry (in contrast to the ego-situated method described by René Descartes, for example).
 It is anti-foundational, anti-skeptical, and fallibilist.
 It tends to put a great deal of weight on the accessibility to scientific resolution of genuine intellectual problems.
 In the American pragmatist tradition there is a wide spectrum of views, of course.
 But it is an outstanding example of a significant, modern, and still evolving tradition with significant naturalistic currents running in it.
 Peirce and other American pragmatists have influenced a great deal of recent philosophy of many types.
 As a result, they are beginning to be more thoroughly studied, after having been widely neglected for several decades.